tytydraco/yessleep/out/My_wife_cries_at_11pm_every_night.md

 I was ready for any explanation.
 But I realize now I’ll never know.

 I’m sorry, I read back what I’ve written and haven’t made it clear.
-I guess in some ways, Ellen is here with Zoe and I.
+I guess in some ways, Ellen is still here with Zoe and me.

 We lost Ellen in a car accident recently.